catalinghita8/android-mvp-dagger2/README.md

 # Android-MVP-Dagger2
-This repository contains a detailed sample News application that uses MVP as its presentation layer pattern. **The app aims to be extremely flexible to creating variants for automated and manual testing.** Also, the project implements and follows the guidelines presented in Google Sample [MVP+dagger2+dagger-android](https://github.com/googlesamples/android-architecture/tree/todo-mvp-dagger/).
+This repository contains a detailed sample application that uses MVP as its presentation layer pattern. **The app aims to be extremely flexible to creating variants for automated and manual testing.** Also, the project implements and follows the guidelines presented in Google Sample [MVP+dagger2+dagger-android](https://github.com/googlesamples/android-architecture/tree/todo-mvp-dagger/).

 Essential dependencies are Dagger2 with Dagger-android, RxJava with RxAndroid, Room, Retrofit and Espresso.
 Other noteworthy dependencies would be Mockito, Chrome CustomTabs, Picasso and Guava.
 # App Demo